patrickhulce/mission-mech/README.md

 # Mission Mech

-A library to build mechanized assistants to accomplish vague missions using LLMs.
+A JavaScript library to build mechanized assistants to accomplish vague missions using LLMs.